stapi-spec/stapi-spec/extensions/order-status/README.md

 # Overview

-This document explains the structure of a STAPI **Order Status** request.
-Operation returns a list/array of statuses that have affected an order.
-The most recent status code is the current status of the order.
 - **Conformance URI:** <https://stapi.example.com/v0.1.0/order-status>

 This document explains the structure of a STAT **Order Status** request.
 Operation returns a list/array of statuses that have affected an order.
 The most recent status code is the current status of the order.